Samurai-Ebben/Portfolio/HellRacer/README.md

 In *HellRacer*, we wanted to reward players for drifting, so I added a feature where drifting builds up a charge for a boost.

+Oh, and in case you haven’t noticed, there’s a giant eyeball in the background.
+I synced the leds animations—blinking and changing pupil colors—with the launcher sequence.
+After the launch, the eye flies to the starting line and just stares at the players when they get close, adding a bit of a creepy vibe!

 ![](/HellRacer/Images/Drifting.gif)

 <details>